abhinavg6/dev-databricks-cli/README.md

 # dev-databricks-cli
-To double test scripting with Databricks and Git CLIs - Dev
+To test scripting with Databricks and Git CLIs - Dev